webcodedsoft/pgrestify/docs-site/guide/orm/migrations.md

 ## Migration Patterns

-### TypeORM-Style Migration Class
+### ORM-Style Migration Class

-While PGRestify doesn't use class-based migrations like TypeORM, you can organize migrations with consistent patterns:
+While PGRestify doesn't use class-based migrations like ORM, you can organize migrations with consistent patterns:

 ```typescript
 // migration-template.ts (for reference/documentation)